The Immaculate Conception of El Escorial: Legacy

 Murillo's formulation of the Immaculate Conception theme became a major influence on many subsequent artists.
 He has been described as "the quintessential painter of the theme of the Immaculate Conception" - this is one of four in the collection of the Prado.

 Failed restoration of another version

 In June 2020, it was reported that a copy of the Immaculate Conception of uncertain origin had been handed to a furniture restorer for restoration, at a cost of €1,200 ($1,355; £1,087).
-The restoration was botched, with the face of Mary left unrecognisable after two attempts.
+After two attempts, the restoration was botched, with Mary's face left unrecognisable.
 Spain's Professional Association of Restorers and Conservators (Acre) called the attempted restoration vandalism.
 Comparisons were made to the 2012 'Monkey Christ' incident, a similarly botched restoration of Ecce Homo.